Tabithamutinda/RestApi/README.md

 # RestApi

-Aims at practicing the http requests there are.
+Aims at practicing the http requests available.